 Depression can usually be treated successfully.
 If a cause (such as a drug or another disorder) can be identified, it is corrected first, but drugs to treat depression may also be needed.

 Doctors may schedule visits or telephone calls every week or every other week for people with depression.
 Doctors explain to them and their family members that depression has physical causes and requires specific treatment, which is usually effective.
 Doctors reassure them that depression does not reflect a character flaw, such as weakness.
+It is important for family members to understand the disorder, be involved in treatment, and provide support.

 Learning about depression can help people understand and deal with the disorder.
 For example, people learn that the path to recovery is often bumpy and that episodes of sadness and dark thoughts may recur but they will stop.
 Thus, people can put any setbacks in perspective and are more likely to continue their treatment and not give up.